enketo/blog/_posts/2017-07-12-customization.md

 Whenever a customization is required that does not belong in the common Enketo tools, an evaluation is made on how to best include it in a way that:

-1. avoids _porting_ Enketo libraries and
+1. avoids _forking_ Enketo libraries and
 2. avoids _changing common files_ in ports of Enketo Express that would increase maintenance (merging) costs.

 Both of these design criteria usually result in reorganizing the code in the common tools to make them more extensible.